josephsl/wintenApps/readme.md

 * NVDA will announce the name of the optional quality update control if present (download and install now link in Windows 10, download button in Windows 11).
 * In Windows 11, breadcrumb bar items are properly recognized.
-* In Windows 10 and 11 22H2 and later, NVDA will interupt speech and report updates to Windows Update status as download and install progresses.
+* NVDA will report updates to Windows Update status as download and install progresses.
 This may result in speech interruption when navigating Settings app while updates are being downloaded and installed.
-If using Windows 11 22H2 and later, if selective UIA event registration is on, you must move focus to updates list as soon as they appear so NVDA can announce update progress.
+If using Windows 11 and selective UIA event registration is on or set to selective, you must move focus to updates list as soon as they appear so NVDA can announce update progress.

 ## Voice access